jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 red: make it fail
 ^^^^^^^^^^^^^^^^^

-I will add a file called ``test_dictionaries.py`` to the ``tests`` folder with the following import statements
+I add a file called ``test_dictionaries.py`` to the ``tests`` folder with the following import statements

 .. code-block:: python

   import unittest
   import dictionaries

-the terminal shows a :ref:`ModuleNotFoundError`\  which I will add to the list of exceptions encountered
+the terminal shows a :ref:`ModuleNotFoundError`\  which I add to the list of exceptions encountered

 .. code-block:: python